| Title: | Visualizing Generalized Canonical Discriminant and Canonical Correlation Analysis |

 populations are determined by these skull measurements.
 For MANOVA or

-(canonical) discriminant analysis, the factors group
+(canonical) discriminant analysis, the factors group or

-provide alternative parameterizations.
+location and sex provide alternative parameterizations.

 Morrison, D. F. Multivariate Statistical Methods, (3rd ed.), 1990.
 New York: McGraw-Hill, p.
 288-289.